 - Meanwhile, preheat oven to 325°F.

-- To make almond filling: Beat egg whites until light and foamy, about X minutes.
+- To make almond filling: Beat egg whites until light and foamy.
 Gradually beat in sugar until well blended.
 Gently fold in almond meal, cinnamon, and vanilla extract.

 - Remove muffin tin from the freezer.
 Fill each cup with the almond filling.
 Bake until almond filling is set and just starting to turn golden brown, about 25-30 minutes.
 Remove cookies from the oven.
 Optional: While still warm, gently press a pecan piece on to the top of each cookie.
 Allow cookies to cool before serving.